kenyoneda/ActiTracker/README.md

 *Note: There is a 5 second delay before the application starts collecting data.
 This is to allow for the researcher to place the devices in the necessary position.*

 ######To pull files (all data is stored on the phone):
+Connect phone via USB to computer.
+You will need adb (Android Debug Bridge) installed.

 ```
 adb backup -f example.ab  wisdm.cis.fordham.edu.actitracker